08 Aug Play condo game with these tips in mind to make money.

 The unit can now be taken possession of – but the condominium corporation hasn’t been registered (i.e. the buyer does not own the condo unit as of yet)

 This is the final closing when legal possession of the unit is granted.
 A mortgage will be required at this time.
 You will need to work with a real estate lawyer for the closing.
-Register with Tarion Warranty – a 7-year warranty program for new homes and condos purchased in Ontario.
+Register for Tarion Warranty – a 7-year warranty program for new homes and condos purchased in Ontario.